Table of Contents

-But here is the uncomfortable question most brand leaders avoid:
+But here are the uncomfortable questions most brand leaders avoid:

 For most organizations, the honest answer is no. Marketing teams operate in complete darkness when it comes to frontline social activity.
 They launch employee advocacy programs without any way to measure results.
 They hope for the best while having no visibility into daily operations.